friendly/candisc/extra/plot-discrim-todo.md

 Implement an option, `rev.axes`, a vector of two logical T/F values, that when `rev.axes[1] ==TRUE` reverses the sign of the horizontal axis, and similarly for `rev.axes[2]`, reversing the vertical axis.
 This only applies for plots of the discriminant variables.
+Add some documentation under @details describing this behavior.

 ## axis limits
-Limits of the variables plotted currently use the range of the focal x, y variables in lines 271-278.
+Limits of the variables plotted currently use the range of the focal x, y variables in lines 271-278 of my old version.
-Can you add arguments `xlim`, `ylim`, with defaults `NULL` to allow these ranges to be overridden.
-This is a bit tricky, since the current version uses `lapply(data[, vars] ...` rather than identifying x, y
+Can you add arguments `xlim`, `ylim`, with defaults `NULL` (which means use the data range) to allow these ranges to be overridden.
+This is a bit tricky, since the current version uses `lapply(data[, vars] ...` rather than identifying x, y per se.

 ## Variable vectors